Find answers to frequently asked questions about Dillo Dirt™.

 Q. Why not landfill instead of recycling?

-A. Treating and recycling biosolids (or sewage sludge) and yard trimmings is very beneficial to the soil and allows plants to reuse the nutrients found in them.
+A. Treating and recycling biosolids (or sewage sludge) and yard trimmings is very beneficial to the soil.
 It is more cost-effective to recycle than landfill these materials.

 Q. What about metals in the sludge?